Neats29/neats29.github.io/source/_posts/self-love-framework.md

 2. Connect with your anger by speaking from it or identifying bodily sensations (often both)
 3. Imagine various scenarios for expressing this anger, such as screaming alone in a forest, hitting an inanimate object like a car with a baseball bat, or running as fast as you can.
 4. Choose a scenario and play it out in your mind while squeezing the towel as if wringing out water.
+5. Continue to stay connected with the anger and see how else it would like to be expressed

 While this method is less physically and vocally expressive, it can still be quite cathartic and it offers a great starting point for those apprehensive about anger work.